almereyda/awesome-starred/README.md

 - [todo.txt-cli](https://github.com/todotxt/todo.txt-cli) - ☑️ A simple and extensible shell script for managing your todo.txt file.
 - [coreos-kubernetes](https://github.com/rook/coreos-kubernetes) - CoreOS+Kubernetes documentation, Vagrant & AWS installers
 - [supergrok](https://github.com/jpetazzo/supergrok) -
-- [inventaire-deploy](https://github.com/inventaire/inventaire-deploy) - tools and scripts to setup a self-hosted inventaire instance just like
+- [inventaire-deploy](https://github.com/inventaire/inventaire-deploy) - tools and scripts to setup inventaire.io in production
 - [uxbox-docker](https://github.com/uxbox/uxbox-docker) - Development enviroment in docker.
 - [WoeUSB](https://github.com/slacka/WoeUSB) - WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
 It is a fork of Congelli501's WinUSB.
 - [docker-mail](https://github.com/tozd/docker-mail) - Docker image with a full-fledged e-mail service with virtual users.